-In an age of electronic publishing it should be possible to deal with the limitations found in most reports of new research (Chalmers and Altman 1999; Smith and Chalmers 2001).
-However, rather than basing conclusions about the treatments on one or a few individual studies, users of research evidence are increasingly turning for reliable information to up-to-date, systematic reviews of all relevant, reliable evidence, because these are increasingly recognised as providing the best basis for conclusions about the effects of medical treatments.
+In an age in which research papers are increasingly made freely available online it should be possible to deal with the limitations found in most reports of new research (Chalmers and Altman 1999; Smith and Chalmers 2001).
+However, rather than basing conclusions about the treatments on one or a few individual studies, users of research evidence are increasingly turning for reliable information to online, up-to-date, systematic reviews of all relevant, reliable evidence, because these are increasingly recognised as providing the best basis for conclusions about the effects of medical treatments.

-Just as it is important to take steps to avoid being misled by biases and the play of chance in planning, conducting, analysing and interpreting individual fair tests of treatments, so also must similar steps be taken in planning, conducting, analysing and interpreting systematic reviews.
+Just as it is important to take steps to avoid being misled by biases and the play of chance in planning, conducting, analysing and interpreting individual fair tests of treatments, similar steps must also be taken in planning, conducting, analysing and interpreting systematic reviews.
 This entails:

 - specifying the question to be addressed by the systematic review